Lester hit hard again as Cubs lose 10-6 to Padres

+CHICAGO — Jon Lester offered no clues.
+When it comes to his mid-summer swoon, there’s only one thing for the veteran left-hander to do.

+“Figure it out.
+A little rut right now,” he said.
+“Keep grinding.”

-CHICAGO — Cubs ace Jon Lester was hit hard again and the San Diego Padres also battered Chicago’s bullpen on their way to a 10-6 victory Sunday.
+Lester was hit hard again and the San Diego Padres also battered Chicago’s bullpen on their way to a 10-6 victory over the Cubs on Sunday.

 Cory Spangenberg put San Diego ahead to stay with a tiebreaking double off Carl Edwards Jr. (3-2) with two outs in the eighth inning.
 Hunter Renfroe hit a two-run homer and Travis Jankowski added a two-run single in the Padres’ four-run ninth against Randy Rosario.

-Renfroe finished with three RBIs, helping the last-place Padres salvage a split of the four-game series after they blew a four-run lead in the finale.
+Renfroe finished with three RBIs, helping the last-place Padres salvage a split of the four-game series after they blew a 5-1 lead in the finale.

+“It was one of our most team-oriented wins we’ve had all year where everybody did something positive for us,” manager Andy Green said.

 Spangenberg and Jankowski were inserted into the game as defensive replacements in the seventh inning.
 Craig Stammen (5-1) got the win despite allowing pinch-hitter Anthony Rizzo’s tying single.